Why is Thames Water in so much trouble?

 Of the 11 companies that provide water and sewage services in England and Wales, six are owned by or controlled by overseas investors from countries including Hong Kong, Canada and Malaysia.
 Like Thames Water, critics claim that overseas owners have loaded water companies up with debt and paid themselves handsome dividends at the expense of investment.

-While the sector has - like other industries - been hit by higher costs for things like chemicals and energy, the key problem for water companies is that the interest that they pay on their debt is linked to the retail price index (RPI) measure of inflation.
-This is usually higher than the consumer price index (CPI) measure of inflation.
+While the sector has - like other industries - been hit by higher costs for things like chemicals and energy, the key problem for water companies is that the interest that they pay on their debt is linked to the retail prices index (RPI) measure of inflation.
+This is usually higher than the consumer prices index (CPI) measure of inflation.
 For example, in May RPI inflation was 11.3% compared to CPI inflation of 8.7%.

 Ofwat estimates that half of water companies' debt is linked to inflation and the vast majority of that is tied to the RPI measure.

 Meanwhile, last December Ofwat raised concerns about the financial resilience of five companies: Thames Water, Southern Water, Yorkshire Water, SES and Portsmouth.

-Yorkshire, Southern, Portsmouth and SES say they have taken steps to address Ofwat's concerns.
+Yorkshire, Southern, Portsmouth and SES all say they have taken steps to address Ofwat's concerns.

 Who owns Thames Water?